rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Accessibility in Course Webs (online teaching)

-On being picky about language.
+On being picky.
 (On writing?
 Rants?
 Some followup to Ralph Savarese's comment.)

 On doing too much (or have I written that one already?
 I probably haven't written "Nibbled to death by ducks".
 But it should probably wait for a day in which I really feel that way.)
 (It's in the overcommitment section)

-On editing my own work
+On editing my own work.

 On advising too many students (grad school, starting job, CS major, what courses should I take? ... plus paperwork and more)